Watson-Personal-Assistant/developer/_content/further-topics/using-wcs.md

 ### Procedure
 Complete these steps to create a skill that uses the Watson Assistant NLU engine.
 #### Step 1: Add the Watson Assistant service to your IBM Cloud resource group
-To add Watson Assistant as a Cloud Foundry service, folow the instructions in the **Before you begin** and **Launch the tool** sections of the  [Getting Started with Watson Assistant  tutorial](https://console.bluemix.net/docs/services/conversation/getting-started.html).
+To add Watson Assistant as a Cloud Foundry service, follow the instructions in the **Before you begin** and **Launch the tool** sections of the  [Getting Started with Watson Assistant  tutorial](https://console.bluemix.net/docs/services/conversation/getting-started.html).

 #### Step 2: Import the sample jokes Watson Assistant workspace
 Import the sample Watson Assistant workspace into your Watson Assistant service on IBM Cloud.
 The workspace contains predefined intents, example utterances, and a dialog flow for you to use.
 The sample workspace is defined for a Jokes skill.